GENIE-BPC/intro_to_genieBPC_and_gnomeR/README.md

 *The materials provided are intended to accompany the demo presented at the R/Medicine Virtual Conference 2023 and the GENIE BPC 2024 Winter Symposium.*

+R Medicine slides are available at: https://genie-bpc.github.io/intro_to_genieBPC_and_gnomeR/geniebpc-gnomer-r-med.pdf

-Slides are available at: https://genie-bpc.github.io/intro_to_genieBPC_and_gnomeR/geniebpc-gnomer-r-med.pdf
+GENIE BPC 2024 Winter Symposium Slides are available at: https://github.com/GENIE-BPC/intro_to_genieBPC_and_gnomeR/blob/main/docs/BPC%20Symposium%202024-01-11.pdf

 ## Authors
 - Samantha Brown